cmdl987/wifi-alert-Teams/README.md

 ![wifi-alert-logo](https://user-images.githubusercontent.com/59370680/220681919-df76e8ba-b0f8-4bcd-86c3-ae2217b58bd7.png)

-Wifi-Alert-Teams take a quick snapshot of the wifi networks around you, and warns you when a specific wifi network is active at a specific time, sending a personalized message to a Microsoft Teams group channel.
+Wifi-Alert-Teams is a command-line script which takes a quick snapshot of the Wi-Fi networks around you, and warns you when a specific Wi-Fi network is active at a specific time, sending a personalized message to a Microsoft Teams group channel.

 ----